Career Support During Covid - FAQS for Students, Recent Alumni, Postdoc Scholars and Employers

 Unpaid opportunities are not ideal.
 Please review the CAPD website for employers and The National Association of Colleges and Employers (NACE) for guidelines on what would be considered allowable, and the criteria which should be met when offering an unpaid internship.

-In light of the current circumstances, students are not only worried about gaining valuable experience over the summer but also their finances.
+In light of the current circumstances, students are not only worried about gaining valuable experience but also their finances.
 We recommend employers use the criteria provided by NACE to ensure that students are being appropriately compensated for their work.
 Compensation can come in many forms however, and employers should consider other means of compensation if a salary is not possible.
 Examples include stipends, housing, travel expenses, etc.

 Due to the spread of the novel coronavirus, in Fall 2020 MIT may limit or prohibit large events and gatherings that would include on-campus career fairs, as well as limit or prohibit visitors from outside the MIT community on campus.
 Additionally, federal, state, and local regulations may also prohibit or limit large gatherings.
 MIT currently has not made any final decisions regarding events, visitors, and the MIT campus for the Fall semester.
 Planning is underway to hold the Fall Career Fair as a virtual event or series of events during the week of September 21st - September 25th.
 Further information and decisions for all of MIT are expected mid-summer and updates will be posted on this site when available.